stellar/stellar-protocol/core/cap-concurrent-txs.md

 transaction is valid only for the next ledger, and is more accurate at achieving this than `timeBounds`.

+of ledgers.
+The precondition allows a user to specify that a transaction is valid only for the next ledger, and is more accurate at achieving this than `timeBounds`.

+### Transaction Result Code Missing Memo

+The `TransactionResultCode` `txMISSING_MEMO` is introduced because submitting a sequenceless transaction without a memo is unlikely to guarantee any uniquely identifying data that will differentiate two conceptually unique transactions that happen to contain the same logical operations.

 ### Transaction Result Code Duplicate

 The `TransactionResultCode` `txDUPLICATE` is introduced because